 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Grenada?
+What Is the Climate Like in Grenada?

 The humid and hot rainy season is from June to December while the dry season is from January to May.
 The dry season is the most popular time for tourists as rainfall can be quite abundant later.